Create cluster

 Hive options

-Hive options refer to Hive configuration properties used when executing a Hive job.
+Hive options refer to hive configuration properties used when running Hive jobs.

 --hiveconf hive.tez.container.size=2048 --hiveconf hive.tez.java.opts=-Xmx1600m

-In Step 3: Job Scheduling Configuration, select Spark job as the job type.
+- In Step 3: configure job scheduling, select Spark job as the job type.

-Enter the scheduling information for the Spark job.
+- Enter scheduling information for the Spark job.

 Spark options